WanyuZhao/FFS-LAMMPS/README.md

 ---

+## Examples

+This repository contains two example systems located in the `examples/` directory:

+- `examples/mW/` – corse-grained mW water system
+- `examples/NEP/` – Carbon system with NEP potential (diamond or graphite nucleation)

+Each example includes:
+- An `input/` folder containing the LAMMPS input files
+- A corresponding `output.zip` archive containing the simulation output

+---

 ## License

 This code is under the terms of the GNU General Public License (GPL)(https://www.gnu.org/licenses/gpl-3.0.html), consistent with the licensing of the LAMMPS codebase, from which it is derived.